 One of those options?
-Choosing to consolidate or refinance student loans; that is the question.
-Which begs two, much more important questions: What’s the difference between these options, and how do you know which one (if either) is right for you?
+Choosing to consolidate or refinance student loans.
+But what is consolidation, what is refinancing, and how do you know which one (if either) is right for you?

 Federal loan consolidation

-This option generally doesn’t save you any money, since you’re simply charged the weighted average interest rate of the loans being combined.
-But there are still a few potential benefits, such as:
+This option doesn’t save you any money, but there are still a few potential benefits:

-- The ability to switch out older, variable rate federal loans for one fixed rate loan, which could protect you from having to pay higher rates in the future should interest rates go up.
+2. The ability to switch out older, variable rate federal loans for one fixed rate loan, which could protect you from having to pay higher rates in the future if interest rates go up.
 (Note: the last variable rate federal student loans were disbursed in 2006.
 Since then, all federal loans have been fixed rate.)

-- Lower monthly payments.
-But beware—this is usually a result of lengthening your payment term, which means you’ll actually have to pay more interest over the life of the loan.
+3. Lower monthly payments.
+But beware—this is usually the result of lengthening your payment term, which means you’ll actually have to pay more interest over the life of the loan.

 Private loan consolidation

-Similar to federal consolidation, a private consolidation loan allows a borrower to combine multiple loans into one and can offer the potential benefits listed above.
-However, the interest rate you receive is not a weighted average of your existing loans’ rates.
-Instead, a private lender will typically use your credit score and other relevant financial information to give you a new interest rate on your consolidation loan, then use that loan to pay off your other loans.
+Like federal consolidation, a private consolidation loan allows you to combine multiple loans into one, and offers the same potential benefits listed above.
+However, the interest rate on your new, consolidated loan is not a weighted average of your old loans’ rates.
+Instead, a private lender will look at your track record of handling debt and other financial information to give you a new (ideally lower) interest rate on your consolidation loan.

 Student loan refinancing

-As we just established, refinancing is when you apply for a loan under new terms and use that loan to pay off one or more existing student loans.
-If your financial situation and credit score have improved since you first took out your loans, you may be able to refinance them at a lower interest rate, which can potentially allow you to:
+As noted above, student loan refinancing is when a new loan is used to pay off one or more existing student loans.
+If your financial situation has improved since you first signed on the dotted line, you may be able to refinance student loans at a lower interest rate, which can allow you to:

-- Enjoy the benefits of consolidation (e.g. one simplified monthly bill).
+5. Enjoy the benefits of consolidation, including one simplified monthly bill.

-As to whether you should combine federal and private loans, the answer depends on your situation.
-Some federal loans offer certain benefits and protections (such as Public Service Loan Forgiveness or Income Based Repayment) that do not transfer to private lenders.
-If you’re considering refinancing, you should first take a look at your federal loans to see if any of these benefits apply to you.
+Before you combine federal and private student loans, be aware that federal loans offer certain benefits and protections, such as Public Service Loan Forgiveness and income-driven repayment plans, which do not transfer to private lenders.
+If you’re considering refinancing, you should first find out if any of these benefits apply to you.

-If you don’t anticipate needing or qualifying for federal loan benefits, getting a lower rate is the next important thing.
-For example, many borrowers come to SoFi to refinance high interest rate unsubsidized Direct Loans and Graduate PLUS loans.
-The average SoFi borrower saves $11,783.*
+If you don’t anticipate needing or qualifying for federal loan benefits, getting a lower rate can save you a significant sum.
+For example, the average SoFi borrower saves about $19,000.